Altek Italia Design and Protocol are Mixology North 2018 finalistsMarch 15, 2020

 The exhibition includes a fascinating historical review made possible thanks to the Altek company, an important chair manufacturer in the Veneto region of Italy.
 Though now a thoroughly modern company, Altek has historical ties to the furniture industry, since the owners (Franco and Silvia Baggio) realized and appreciated the value and timeless beauty in some of the pieces they found around the old factory of their father and before that of their grandfather and great grandfather.
 We present day consumers and designers are fortunate that Altek had the foresight to preserve and continue to provide these products for us.

-We believe the history of the common chair will be much like the history of Italy itself – full of rich, classic, important stories from the past and promising to fill future decades with many extraordinary memories.
+In conclusion, we believe the history of the common chair will be much like the history of Italy itself – full of rich, classic.
+Important stories from the past and promising to fill future decades with many extraordinary memories.
 We hope that after you attend the Exhibition you share our passion for these fundamental founding members of the furniture realm.
-And when you leave, may you take with you a new, or renewed, admiration and appreciation for the functionality, beauty, simple elegance, and continuing story of these furniture classics.
+After that when you leave, may you take with you a new, or renewed, admiration and appreciation for the functionality, beauty, simple elegance, and continuing story of these furniture classics.